johnwargo/random-errors-11ty/src/posts/2025/flutter-android-toolchain-cannot-execute.md

 C:\Program Files\Microsoft\jdk-17.0.15.6-hotspot\bin\java.exe
 ```

 In this case, my Flutter toolchain is configured for a version of Java that's no longer on the system, it's been upgraded.
-Checking the Flutter conifig:
+Checking the Flutter config:

 ```shell
 flutter config --list